gravityvi/binary-search-tree/README.md

 # binary-search-tree
-basic functions of bst are given in c++ .
+### The following are the functions created in this code

+1. Insert
+2. remove